The Atlanta area is home to more than 5 million people, and growing. It is a dynamic, multi-cultural metropolis.

 A mild climate is ideal for year-round outdoor events.
 Numerous parks and public spaces include the BeltLine, a former rail corridor that forms a 22-mile loop around Atlanta's central neighborhoods.

 Dining & Entertainment

 Near Atlanta’s downtown area, dining and entertainment offerings have expanded to meet the needs of young, college-educated professionals.
 Throughout the city you’ll find a mix of urban establishments, ethnic restaurants offering cuisine from every corner of the world, and traditional restaurants and diners specializing in Southern cooking.

-Atlanta is also home to the Braves (baseball), the Falcons (football), the Hawks (men’s basketball), the Dream (women's basketball), and the Thrashers (hockey).
+Atlanta is also home to the Braves (baseball), the Falcons (football), the Hawks (men’s basketball), and the Dream (women's basketball).
 The final PGA Tour event, the TOUR Championship by Coca-Cola, is played annually at East Lake Golf Club.

 In Atlanta, you’ll enjoy a unique combination of old-fashioned Southern hospitality and 21st century enthusiasm.